 Multiple Mini Interview (MMI)

-The MMI consists of eight sequential interview 'stations'.
-At each station, the applicant will be interviewed for eight minutes followed by two minutes for scoring and changeover (ie ten minutes per station) with a 'circuit’ taking 90-100 minutes to complete.
+The MMI consists of six sequential interview 'stations'.
+At each station, the applicant will have two minutes reading time with the scenario and will then be interviewed for eight minutes (i.e. ten minutes per station) with a 'circuit’ taking 60-70 minutes to complete.

 Only those applicants who attend an interview will remain in the final ranked list to be eligible for a place.

 Please note all applicants applying for this course are only allowed to attend the interview once.
 Those who are re-applying for this course and have previously attended the interview for this course are not required to attend the interview again.

 You can join a vibrant and growing group of Indigenous MD students studying at Monash University.